input-output-hk/partner-chains-smart-contracts/offchain/README.md

 ## 1. Development

-If you want to develop for this submodule, please before setting up an environment consult the notes on [CONTRIBUTING.md](CONTRIBUTING.md) first.
+If you want to develop for this submodule, please consult the notes on [CONTRIBUTING.md](CONTRIBUTING.md) before setting up an environment.

 The term 'FUEL' is used widely in this repository.
 It refers to a test token used as an example of a sidechain token.
 It has no real-world value.

 ## 2. Environment setup

-In order to run CTL you need to setup the runtime dependencies:
+To run CTL you need to set up the runtime dependencies:

 - cardano-node
 - ogmios